gumaerc-testorg/15.220-spring-2012/content/pages/calendar.md

 ---
 content_type: page
+description: The section includes a listing of all lectures topics, corresponding case discussions, and learning objectives for each lecture.
 learning_resource_types: []
 ocw_type: CourseSection
 title: Calendar
 uid: 520efe25-14d2-a9c2-1f91-b6dd7630f8b3
 ---

 Many of the class sessions are each built around a business case study, with the decisions and situations encountered by the featured company as a driver of in-class discussion.
-Guiding questions for analyzing each of the cases as well as supporting material are provided in the [Readings]({{< baseurl >}}/pages/readings) section.
+Guiding questions for analyzing each of the cases as well as supporting material are provided in the {{% resource_link 75957438-bcc8-4fee-ab0b-46322cd94d59 "Readings" %}} section.

 {{< tableopen >}}
 {{< theadopen >}}